Skip to main content Skip to search Skip to main navigation

 4. Documentation: The DGUV requires that the provision and use of PPE as well as the instructions given are documented.
 This contributes to the traceability of the protective measures.

-5. Specific requirements for certain activities: There are specific regulations for certain hazardous activities that set out detailed requirements for the type of PPE to be used.
+5. Specific requirements for certain activities: For certain hazardous activities, there are specific regulations that set out detailed requirements for the type of PPE to be used.

 Categorisation of personal protective equipment